mnemnion/orb/doc/md/walk/codex.md

 ## Instance Fields

-- docs :  Array keyed by full path name of file, and the spun-up Doc as the value.
+- docs:  Array keyed by full path name of file, and the spun-up Doc as the value.

+- files:  Array keyed by full path name of file, and a string of the read file as the value.
+I think. #todo check

+- srcs:  Array keyed by Path of file, and a string of the knit source files.
+This might also be a File; God what a mess.

-- serve :  A [[Watcher][link in bio]] for file changes.
+- serve:  A [Watcher](httk://) for file changes.
 Only present when initialized with ``orb serve``.

+- root:  The root [deck](httk://) for the codex.

+- orb:  The deck containing the source Orb files.

+- src:  The deck containing the knit src files.

+- lib:  The deck containing the lib files. #NB: In the process of phasing this out in favor of a database of modules.

+- srcLib: The deck which is just a symlink of lib and I don't know what I was thinking when I thought this was a good idea.
+JFC.

 ```lua
 local pl_file = require "pl.file"